 Think about what happened last year.
 If you're like most people, once the holiday was over exhaustion set in.
 You took the decorations down quickly, stuffed them in one or more boxes and stashed them away so life could get back to normal as soon as possible.
 Am I right?

 Let's change that, okay?
 Are you in doubt about what to do or where to begin?
-Rejoice -- you're on the right page of this website to find out!
+Rejoice!
+You've found the right page of this website!

 All organizing projects involve sorting before you can organize.
 Not sure what I'm talking about?
 You may want to take a moment and check out the information under the start here section before you begin.

-Here are the steps to start you on your holiday way:
+Here are the steps to get started with organizing your ornaments:

 I wish ornament storage boxes were around years ago.
 It would have made my life a LOT easier.
 However, you get the advantage of using them today!

 There are many types of ornament storage to choose from, but my favorite is made by Iris.
 It is a clear plastic storage tub with dividers.
 The large variety holds up to 84 ornaments and the clear plastic sides allow you to see what's in the container.